MCUdude/MegaCoreX/README.md

 ## Programming
 Programming must be done with a UPDI compatible programmer, such as the JTAGICE 3 or any of the new EDBG chips that can be found on newer AVR explained and curoisity boards.

+Unlike the Arduino UNO WiFi Rev2 boards package MegaCoreX does not auto detect the programmer you're using.
+You'll have to select the correct programmer in the *Programmers*.
+If you're using an Arduino Uno Wifi Rev2 board, a Curiosity Nano or an Xplained pro board you'll have to choose mEDBG, nEDBG or EDBG.

 ## Supported clock frequencies